-- the work of the external and internal auditors; and - the work of the executive managers within the academy trust who have responsibility for the development and maintenance of the internal control framework.
+- the work of the peer reviewer; - the work of the external and internal auditors; and - the work of the executive managers within the academy trust who have responsibility for the development and maintenance of the internal control framework.

-The Senior Management Team have been advised of the implications of the result of their review of the system of internal control by the trustees and a plan to ensure continuous improvement of the system is in place.
+The Accounting Officer has been advised of the implications of the result of their review of the system of internal control by the trustees and a plan to ensure continuous improvement of the system is in place.

-Approved by order of the members of the board of trustees on 5 November 2020 and signed on its behalf by:
+Approved by order of the members of the board of trustees on 8th December 2022 and signed on its behalf by: